 Located within the Riviera Maya, Tulum has a mystical energy twinned with sun, fun and amazing culture!
 Perfect for families, couples and backpackers alike—once you taste the unspoilt scenery, wonderful local bars, cafes, taquerias, and calm beaches with white powdery sand, you will never want to leave.
-Its location is also a great jumping off point for exploring!
-Rent a bike and hit the Cenotes and ancient Mayan ruins.
-Explore the coastline and stop at a roadside bar for a cool beer.

 Is Tulum safe right now?